 Your LiteJet MCP should be configured for 19.2 K baud, 8 data bits, 1 stop bit, no parity, and to transmit a ‘CR’ after each response.
-These settings can be configured using the LiteJet programming software.
+These settings can be configured using the LiteJet programming software from the Dragon Technologies Programming page.
+Connect the LiteJet’s RS232-2 port to your computer.

 - platform (Required): Must be ‘litejet’.